ktakanopy/gympass-dvc/README.md

 - Retrain in all database
 - Use Orient Object Programming for to have a cleaner code
 - Diagnose the warnings

-# Questions
-- Does the 'gym network' contains the target gym?
-- Why the "_share" variables can be so high?